Your Legal Plan Should Reflect

 The Texas Estates Code requires very specific procedures when applying to become a guardian.

-Once appointed and approved a Guardian, there are very specific procedures that must be followed and reports that must be prepared and filed in a timely manner.
-These processes and legal requirements necessitate an experienced attorney to properly initiate the court proceedings and guide the proposed guardian through the complex process both before and after appointment as a Guardian.
+Once appointed and approved as a guardian, there are also specific procedures that must be followed.
+In addition, the guardian must also prepare and file reports in a timely manner.
+These processes are legal requirements.
+Necessitate an experienced attorney to properly initiate the court proceedings is essential.
+In addition, an attorney can also guide the proposed guardian through the complex process both before and after appointment as a guardian.

 Sometimes there are less restrictive alternatives to guardianship, and in many cases, Texas cours prefer these alternatives.
 Before initiating the guardianship process, also discuss these alternatives with an experienced attorney.

 It is important to recognize that becoming a guardian for another will not fix all problems.
 There are particular responsibilities and limits that apply to guardians and guardianships:

 Responsibilities of a guardian include:

 - In addition, the guardian also makes decisions about and managing and investing the ward’s assets.
 As a result, this management must be pursuant to Texas Estate Codes standards.